6 Health Benefits of Dried Figs (Anjeer)

 5. Figs & Weight Loss : Yes, figs contain a good amount of fiber which is sure to benefit you by keeping you full for longs hours and helping in weight loss.
+Try the recipe of Anjeer and Mixed Nut Barfi, which is totally devoid of sugar.
 But do not overlook the fact that they are high in calories too.
 So do not over eat.
 Have it in restricted quantity and preferably early in the morning or in between morning meals so that the energy released from it can be burnt in the remaining part of the day.
-Know more about weight Loss Recipes…
+Know more about weight Loss Recipes.

 Who Needs to Avoid Dried Figs (Anjeer)?

 Figs & Diabetes : Dried Figs, per se, have a high carb count and glycemic load, thus they are best avoided by those suffering from high blood sugar levels.
 Check out a few other Diabetic-friendly sweets.